What products can be brought to a patient with a skin disease. Nutrition for skin diseases. Cereals and porridges

 Diet for atopic dermatitis

-Diet for a kidney cyst with symptoms of kidney failure
+Diet for kidney cysts with symptoms of kidney failure

 Diet for acute bronchitis